artomich/icq-bot-node/README.md

 </code>
 </pre>
 <h3>Methods and properties</h3>
-<p>ICQWaiting class give this properties and methods:</p>
+<p>ICQWaiting class give these properties and methods:</p>
 <pre>
   <code>
 <p>
 (ICQWaiting).type   //type of waiting <b>(only for reading; string)</b>
 </p>
 <p>
 (ICQWaiting).myBot   //bot information <b>(only for reading; form after binding waiting with any ICQLife; object).
-You can see object, which stores in this property <a href='https://icq.com/botapi/#/self/get_self_get'>there</a></b>
+You can see the object, which stores in this property <a href='https://icq.com/botapi/#/self/get_self_get'>there</a></b>
 </p>
 <p>
-(ICQWaiting).actions   //binded actions (you'll know about <b>ICQAction</b> in appropriate section) <b>(only for reading, defaultly - empty; array)</b>
+(ICQWaiting).actions   //bound actions (you'll know about <b>ICQAction</b> in the appropriate section) <b>(only for reading, is empty default; array)</b>
 </p>
 <p>
 (ICQWaiting).conditions   //special conditions, which waiting uses for detecting right event source.
-It is <b>object</b>, consisted of three <b>writable and defaultly empty array properties:
+It is an <b>object</b>, consisted of three <b>writable and default empty array properties:

-chats (you can push id of chats, then this waiting will be ignore all events, gotten from other chats) ignoreChats (you can push id of chats, then this waiting will be ignore all events, gotten from this chats) typeChats (you can push type of chats, then this waiting will be ignore all events, gotten from chats of other type.
+chats (you can push id of chats, then this waiting will ignore all events, gotten from other chats) ignoreChats (you can push id of chats, then this waiting will ignore all events, gotten from this chats) typeChats (you can push type of chats, then this waiting will ignore all events, gotten from chats of other type.
 There are three chat types: <i>private, group and channel</i>)</b>

-When all properties of <b>conditions</b> empty, waiting react to all gotten events
+When all properties of <b>conditions</b> empty, waiting reacts to all gotten events
 </p>
 <p>
 (ICQWaiting).stop()    //pause waiting.
-It won't react to gotten events after this method calling
+It won't react to gotten events after this method call
 </p>
 <p>
 (ICQWaiting).run()    //run waiting, which was paused
 </p>
 <p>
 (ICQWaiting).bindActions(<i>/actions array/</i>)   //bind one or more ICQAction classes to waiting (you'll know about <b>ICQAction</b> in appropriate section).
-It's synchronously function, returned object with property <b>actionsLength</b>, contained number of binded actions
+It's synchronously function, returned object with property <b>actionsLength</b>, contained a number of bound actions
 </p>
 <p>
 (ICQWaiting).unbindActions(<i>/action index or nothing/</i>)   //unbind one or more ICQAction classes out of waiting (you'll know about <b>ICQAction</b> in appropriate section).
-Unbind all binded actions on calling without argument.
-It's synchronously function, returned object with property <b>actionsLength</b>, contained number of binded actions
+Unbind all bound actions on call without argument.
+It's synchronously function, returned object with property <b>actionsLength</b>, contained a number of bound actions
 </p>
   </code>
 </pre>
-<blockquote>After binding to ICQLife waiting copies in ICQLife property <b>waitings</b> and stores by his index there.
-If you change original ICQWaiting class it isn't affect on binded copy.
-Also changings of binded waitings are ignored by original ICQWaiting</blockquote>
+<blockquote>Waiting copies in ICQLife property <b>waitings</b> and stores by his index there after binding to ICQLife.
+If you change original ICQWaiting class it doesn't affect on a bound copy.
+Also, changings of bound waitings are ignored by original ICQWaiting</blockquote>
 <pre>
   <code>
   const waiting = new ICQWaiting('pinMessage');